kirtichopra/ansible/README.md

 ### How to use ??

-Edit the hosts file and add your master and worker server's IP's
+Edit the hosts file to update your master and worker servers IP's

 ```sh
 ansible-playbook -i hosts -u <user-name> --ask-pass docker_swarm.yml --tags "dockerswarm"
 ```

+New roles will be added every weekends.